rayshift/translatefgo/README.md

 #### Video tutorial on how to use this app: https://www.youtube.com/watch?v=OCL6e62u5AI

-If you're able, become a [Patreon](https://www.patreon.com/rayshift) to help support the app.
+If you're able, become a [Patreon](https://www.patreon.com/rayshift) to help support the hosting and maintenance costs of the app.
 Patreons have access to beta features.

 ![Example](https://i.imgur.com/1fO8L8Y.png)